Language selection

 The Board is encouraged that TC took immediate action on the identified locomotive defect, and that various approaches are being assessed to ensure that locomotive rollaway protection can be safely used as secondary line of defence for securement.
 The Board acknowledges that TC has continued to monitor implementation of CROR Rule 112 and to monitor companies for compliance.

 In 2017, there were 62 occurrences involving uncontrolled movements, the second-highest in the past 10 years.
-When the ten-year average (2008-2017) of 54.1 uncontrolled movements per year is compared to the most recent 5 years (2013-2017)Footnote 2, the average number of uncontrolled movements per year increased by 10% to 59.8.
+When the 10-year average (2008-2017) of 54.1 uncontrolled movements per year is compared to the most recent 5 years (2013-2017),Footnote 2 the average number of uncontrolled movements per year increased by 10% to 59.8.
 Uncontrolled movements continue to pose a risk to the rail transportation system.
-As the current defences do not seem sufficient to reduce the number of uncontrolled movements and improve safety, the Board considers the response to Recommendation R14-04 to be Satisfactory In Part.
+As the current defences do not seem sufficient to reduce the number of uncontrolled movements and improve safety, the Board considers the responses to Recommendation R14-04 to be Satisfactory in Part.

-The Transportation Safety Board’s recommendations R14-04 primarily addressed the securement of unattended trains and recommended that Transport Canada require Canadian railways to put in place additional physical defences to prevent runaway equipment.
+The Transportation Safety Board’s Recommendation R14-04 primarily addressed the securement of unattended trains and recommended that Transport Canada require Canadian railways to put in place additional physical defences to prevent runaway equipment.

 Following the accident, Transport Canada imposed stricter requirements for securing unattended trains by issuing an Emergency Directive under the Railway Safety Act requiring railway companies to meet standardized requirements for handbrake application and requiring additional physical defences to secure trains.